RJT1990/SoccerGAN/README.md

 ## Additional Credits

-I looked at a number of existing implementations in TensorFlow with this project, particularly carpedm20's DCGAN implementation at https://github.com/carpedm20/DCGAN-tensorflow, and this may be reflected in some stylistic similarities in the code.
+I looked at a number of existing implementations in TensorFlow with this project, particularly carpedm20's DCGAN implementation at https://github.com/carpedm20/DCGAN-tensorflow and https://github.com/znxlwm/tensorflow-MNIST-GAN-DCGAN, and this may be reflected in code reuse in some areas.
+Therefore, please give additional credit to both authors if extending or reproducing this work.

 ## Finally